GitLab - A full DevOps tool

 The -k, --proxy "" and --header "hostname: www.example.com" hacks are due to specific conditions of my local setup.
 You won't probably need that .

-List projects :
+List projects and get the project ID :

 myToken='ZsyqJk1Rz6ZQ3EjyyEQL'; serverName='gitlab.myCompany.tld'; serverIp='10.2.0.97'; curl -s -k --proxy "http://10.2.0.20:3128" --header "PRIVATE-TOKEN: $myToken" --header "hostname: $serverName" "https://$serverIp/api/v4/projects" | jq -r '.[] | .id,.name'